OREL-group/DevelopmentalBVs/Concepts/statistical-affordances-agentive-learning.md

 ## How do Gibsonian statistical affordances shape an agent's internal model?
+(answers compiled by Gemini 3, trained on all lab papers from 2020-2025)

 Gibsonian statistical affordances shape an agent's internal model by providing a structural scaffolding of spatiotemporal information that the nervous system extracts through active perception,.
 Rather than being a passive recipient of data, the agent uses these statistically defined clusters of information to ground its internal representations in the physical dynamics of its environment.